lowRISC/opentitan/hw/ip/rom_ctrl/doc/theory_of_operation.md

 ```

 The `prim_prince` primitive and the two substitution-permutation networks are all parameterised by "keys".
-For `rom_ctrl`, these keys are global randomised netlist constants: they are assumed to be difficult to recover, but aren't considered secret data.
+For `rom_ctrl`, these keys are global randomized netlist constants: they are assumed to be difficult to recover, but aren't considered secret data.

 ## The startup ROM check